 The entire Lower School celebrated reading in a big way with the annual Reading Celebration on Sept.
-21, an exciting grades 3-6 event that was virtual last year.
+23, an exciting event that brings grades 3-6 together in mixed groups.

 The Reading Celebration fostered plenty of connection and community via a combination of discussions, art projects, games, and more.
 A highlight of the day was mixed-grade groups, where sixth graders led get-to-know-you games, discussions about the summer reading book, and modeled leadership to the younger grades.